 Microsoft has also announced the integration of Skype into Outlook.com e-mail, facilitating instant chats or speech through Outlook.com.

 The updated Outlook.com will give users options to turn the Focused Inbox and Conversation View features on or off.
-Boomerang, Evernote, GIPHY, Gfycat, Microsoft plugins will be supported Translator, MojiLaLa, PayPal, Trello, and many more found in the Office Store.
+Boomerang, Evernote, GIPHY, Gfycat, Microsoft plugins will be supported , MojiLaLa, PayPal, Trello, and many more found in the Office Store.

-The new Calendar beta, (available to all Outlook.com users starting today), shows events and details much faster, according to the post, and the new People/contacts beta uses new cards profiles designed to facilitate the creation, viewing and editing of contacts and lists.
+The new Calendar beta, (available to all Outlook.com users starting today), shows events and details much faster, according to the post, and the new People/contacts beta new profiles designed to facilitate the creation, viewing and editing of contacts and lists.

 Outlook.com users can try out the new features of Outlook.com, Calendar and Contacts by selecting the "Try beta" menu in the upper right corner of Inbox.